Haomin-Yu/G.H.O.S.T.-Records/README.md

 # G.H.O.S.T.
 Financial Records
+Financial records for an unknown private business.
-We are not affiliated with any company with similar name.
+We are not affiliated with any publicly known company with similar name.
-Repository set public to enable Github Pages
+Repository set public for the purposes of enabling Github Pages